 I was told that old elephants migrate to a secret elephant graveyard to die, that lemmings commit mass suicide by diving from a cliff, and that ostriches stick their heads into the sand to avoid detection.

 When I was eight years old, I saw a U.F.O. land in an Austrian forest.
 When I was twelve, I believed that paranormal things happen in the Bermuda Triangle.
 When I was thirteen, I believed that if 1,000 people willed a door to open, it would open.
 When I was fourteen, I believed that human beings could spontaneously combust.
+When I was sixteen, I believed that my star sign mattered.
+When I was seventeen, I believed that I could compensate for my cigarette smoking by drinking milk.
 When I was eighteen, I went to church and prayed to pass my driving exam.

 I watched my grandmother boil tap water after the Chernobyl nuclear accident because boiling water does purify it.
 I watched parents pray to god to save their sick child from a disease that god must have given the child in the first place.
 I watched university students wear good-luck charms, and I watched their professors do the same.

 As an adult, I was told that Omega-3 fatty acids are a universal cure, that people are rational, and selfish, and that their tastes do not change, and that every morning at breakfast Baron Rothschild sets the interest rates for the global banking system.
 And I said nothing.

 What a despicable collection.
 I am sure you have your own list.

 But is it not true that many false beliefs do not cause much harm?
 Is it not better, as Blaise Pascal speculated, to believe in a god than to find yourself being punished for not believing?
 Is it not better to believe that all snakes are poisonous, than to be bitten by one that actually is?

 Besides, should people not have the right to ruin their own lives?